Pregnancy, Diabetes, and Mental Health: Therapy for the Emotional Side of a Diabetic Pregnancy

 Frequently asked questions

-Do I need a formal diagnosis of anxiety or depression to work with you?
-No. Many women I work with don't meet full diagnostic criteria for a mood or anxiety disorder but are significantly affected by their diabetes diagnosis.
+No. Many people I work with don't meet full diagnostic criteria for a mood or anxiety disorder but are significantly affected by their diabetes diagnosis.
 If the emotional weight of this is getting in the way of your pregnancy experience or your postpartum adjustment, that is enough.
+Many people find me by searching for things like anxiety about gestational diabetes or emotional support during a diabetic pregnancy.
+You don't need a clinical label to recognize that something feels hard and that you deserve support for it.

-I feel like I should just be grateful for a healthy baby.
-Is that normal?
 It is one of the most common things I hear.
 Gratitude and grief are not mutually exclusive.
 You are allowed to hold both.
 The guilt about not feeling grateful enough is often one of the heaviest parts of this experience and it is worth addressing directly.

-How is this different from seeing any other therapist?
 Most therapists are not specifically trained in perinatal mental health and do not have a clinical understanding of the experience of diabetes in pregnancy.
 The specificity of this work matters.
-You shouldn't have to explain the emotional weight of a failed glucose test to a therapist who has never thought about what that language does to a person.
+You shouldn't have to explain the emotional weight of a “failed” glucose test to a therapist who has never thought about what that language does to a person.

 You've been managing the numbers.
 It's time someone helped you with everything else.